mosobhy/Book-reviews/README.md

 6. reveiw route and how you are gonna talk to the book_api and cover_api.

-7. all the enhanciments that's requeired is to protect against the sql injections in index route it requires to be redesigned in such a way that detect the input pattern and use the convenient sql constraint.. using regex or whatever
+7. all the enhancements that's required is to protect against the sql injections in index route it requires to be redesigned in such a way that detect the input pattern and use the convenient sql constraint.. using regex or whatever

+8. designed the API at (/api/$isbn)